Pay for what

 Remedy is not the chat message — it is the coding agent that edits files, runs managed execution steps, and can trigger follow-up verification passes.
 That work bills through Critique credits because our stack is carrying the model runs and apply loop end-to-end.
 The conversation that suggested the fix may be in free chat; turning it into real commits, patches, and checks is what crosses into metered automation.

-Yes — many teams use Critique for review and hand execution to Copilot, Codex, Claude Code, or an internal runner.
+Yes — many teams use Critique for review and queue BYOA runs (Cursor, Claude Managed Agent, OpenAI Codex) or hand execution to Copilot and Claude Code via Fix prompt.
 In that split, Critique credits cover automated review (and optional Remedy only if you choose it inside Critique), while execution spend stays with whichever agent vendor you already pay.
-You are never forced to run fixes through our hosted agent to get value from review.

 Indexing is priced separately from review credits: included repo slots, one-time overage enablement, and refresh rules are summarized in the embeddings section above.
 Student and OSS approvals can include unlimited indexing — check that block for the latest copy.
 Chat reads warm snapshots once a repo is embedded, but the embedding lifecycle is not the same line item as per-PR review credits.